CleonII/Master-Thesis/Benchmarks/README.md

 path_julia_folder/bin/julia --project=.
 Benchmarks/ODE_solvers/Benchmark_solvers.jl compare_fabian
 ~~~

-The ODE solvers tested are KenCarp4, FBDF, QNDF, Rosenbrock23, TRBDF2, RadauIIA5, Rodas4, CVODE_BDF, "Rodas5" using two tolerance options; (abstol=1e-8, reltol=1e-8) and (abstol=1e-16, reltol=1e-8).
+The ODE solvers tested are KenCarp4, FBDF, QNDF, Rosenbrock23, TRBDF2, RadauIIA5, Rodas4, CVODE_BDF, "Rodas5" using two tolerance options; (abstol=1e-16, reltol=1e-8).
 For each solver and tolerance option we measure the run-time (wall-time) three times (three repetitions).

 The parameter values used for the ODE benchmark are the same as the nominal values in the PEtab files from [here](https://github.com/Benchmarking-Initiative/Benchmark-Models-PEtab), and the ODE:s are solved for all experimental conditions for which there are measurement data.
 For each model the benchmark pipeline computes a high accuracy solution of the ODE using BigFloatm abstol=1e-16, and reltol=1e-16 which can take some time.